 To summarise matters, sea freight to South America may be more economical, but it takes too long for time-sensitive goods.
-Air freight to South America might be a faster mode, but the goods must also be valuable enough to use this expensive way of transport.
+Airfreight to South America might be a faster mode, but the goods must also be valuable enough to make this expensive mode of transport worthwhile.

 An efficient solution for the trading route between Asia and South America is therefore particularly needed at seasonal peaks, when the air cargo price hits the roof and capacity and delivery times are tight.
 This is why logistics specialists rely on several different transport alternatives for the handling of International shipments to South America.

-In consequence, the advantage combining air and sea freight shipments and offering a good balance between time requirements and costs to be incurred, the benefits are manyfold.
+The advantage: they combine the benefits of air and sea freight shipments and offer a good balance between time requirements and costs to be incurred.
 The route is divided into three sections to prevent high costs for customers and still guarantee a reliable delivery time: the goods are first transported by sea from China to the West Coast, Los Angeles.
 From there, the cargo is trucked to Miami, East Coast Florida in three days.
 What initially looks like a detour has been carefully contemplated.
-The city bears the number one cargo airport and Hub in the USA for South America.
+The city is home to the number one cargo airport and hub in the USA for South America.
 Therefore, the route right across the USA not only saves costs, but also enables goods to be shipped with a high degree of reliability.
-From there, the cargo are then transported from Miami to the destination countries in South America using existing scheduled air freight cargo departure flights.
+From there, the cargo is then transported from Miami to the destination countries in South America using existing scheduled airfreight cargo departure flights.

 This is how the Pacific bridge works:

 Thanks to an average transit time of 20 days, international shipments to South America via the Pacific bridge are twice as fast as sea freight.
-At the same time, the customer saves costs in comparison to a direct air freight service to South America.
-Further, because the handling process on this trade route is so well coordinated, it results also in a price reliability with closely synchronised flights.
-This, together with a competent service provider offers in addition the needed high degree of process reliability along the complete route, as all the sites involved regularly share information.
+At the same time, the customer saves costs in comparison to a direct airfreight service to South America.
+Further, because the handling process on this trade route is so well coordinated, it also results in price reliability with closely synchronised flights.
+This, together with a competent service provider, additionally offers the required high degree of process reliability along the complete route as all the sites involved regularly share information.

-The original idea was to combine sea, overland and air freight traffic between Asia and South America to be less dependent on fluctuating rates and tariffs, capacity shortages during seasonal peaks in China.
-The Pacific bridge therefore, is an effective option for shipping goods to South America, particularly in view of the effects of the global Covid-19 pandemic on the global trade.
-The prices for air freight from Asia to South America are very volatile and have been permanently rising due to the pandemic.
+The original idea was to combine sea, overland and airfreight traffic between Asia and South America to be less dependent on fluctuating rates and tariffs, and capacity shortages during seasonal peaks in China.
+The Pacific bridge, therefore, is an effective option for shipping goods to South America, particularly in view of the effects of the global Covid-19 pandemic on global trade.
+The prices for airfreight from Asia to South America are very volatile and have been permanently rising due to the pandemic.

-Looking into the future, it is clear that the Pacific bridge service, which combines needs, prices, time and expertise, will leave a lasting mark on links between Asia and South America.
+Looking to the future, it is clear that the Pacific bridge service, which combines needs, prices, time and expertise, will leave a lasting mark on links between Asia and South America.

-Rhenus too offers “Pacific bridge“ services as a combined solution for air and sea freight shipments to South America.
-“With our worldwide network, we are uniquely placed to offer advanced transport solution with an interesting cost/time benefit-twist for our customers through our in-house overall Group control”, says Christian Ryser.
+Rhenus, too, offers ‘Pacific bridge’ services as a combined solution for air and sea freight shipments to South America.
+‘With our worldwide network, we are uniquely placed to offer advanced transport solutions with an interesting cost/time benefit twist for our customers through our in-house overall Group control,’ says Christian Ryser.
 The destination countries are currently Mexico, Colombia, Peru, Chile, Argentina and Brazil.